-The Chinese brand decided to take thing sup a notch with the release of the OnePlus 9 series which is the partnership with the iconic camera maker Hasselblad which was a big deal considering the fact that the latter has a lot of reputation the camera industry and is known for making the camera that was used to take pictures of the moon landing back in the days of the Apollo 11 mission.
+The Chinese brand decided to take things up a notch with the release of the OnePlus 9 series which is the partnership with the iconic camera maker Hasselblad which was a big deal considering the fact that the latter has a lot of reputation in the camera industry and is known for making the camera that was used to take pictures of the moon landing back in the days of the Apollo 11 mission.

-Aside the high quality camera specifications of the OnePlus 9 Pro, the device definitely exceled in other areas as well which includes the display, its processing capacity and also its battery longevity which has earned it a solid 7 stars out of 10 in total reviews across boards.
+Aside from the high-quality camera specifications of the OnePlus 9 Pro, the device definitely excelled in other areas as well which includes the display, its processing capacity, and also its battery longevity which has earned it a solid 7 stars out of 10 in total reviews across boards.

-Speaking of the camera capacity of the OnePlus 9 Pro, you get a big 48 MP wide-angle lens as the primary sensor which has as f/1.8 aperture, and measures about 23mm with cool features such as 1/1.43″, 1.12µm, omnidirectional PDAF, Laser AF and Optical image stabilization which smoothens out video footages taken with this amazing device.
+Speaking of the camera capabilities of the OnePlus 9 Pro, you get a big 48 MP wide-angle lens as the primary sensor which has an f/1.8 aperture, and measures about 23mm with cool features such as 1/1.43″, 1.12µm, omnidirectional PDAF, Laser AF and Optical image stabilization which smoothens out video footages taken with this amazing device.

 This is a device with some pretty decent premium-tier features but some compromises such as the processor.
 Google decided to opt for this because it doesn’t want to release some ultra-expensive smartphone that its customers won’t be able to afford.

 For real, the performance of the device is topnotch and there is nothing bad about the speed and overall performance of the Pixel 5 despite the chipset powering it.
-It’s CPU is an Octa-core (1×2.4 GHz Kryo 475 Prime & 1×2.2 GHz Kryo 475 Gold & 6×1.8 GHz Kryo 475 Silver) and it has storage capacity of 128GB coupled with an 8GB RAM.
+Its CPU is an Octa-core (1×2.4 GHz Kryo 475 Prime & 1×2.2 GHz Kryo 475 Gold & 6×1.8 GHz Kryo 475 Silver) and it has a storage capacity of 128GB coupled with 8GB RAM.

-Now to the camera aspect of the Google Pixel 5, you get a 12.2MP wide-angle primary sensor with 1/2.55 aperture with features such a dual pixel, PDAF and OIS.
-Then there is a secondary 16MP ultrawide angle sensor with a f/2.2 aperture allowing it the device to capture really awesome photographs.
+Now to the camera aspect of the Google Pixel 5, you get a 12.2MP wide-angle primary sensor with a 1/2.55 aperture with features such as a dual pixel, PDAF, and OIS.
+Then there is a secondary 16MP ultrawide angle sensor with an f/2.2 aperture allowing the device to capture really awesome photographs.

 These devices can even share power with other devices through reverse wireless charging which is really awesome and that makes them both power banks as well as great smartphones at the same time.